automatic-ripping-machine/automatic-ripping-machine/README.md

     - Retrieve title from disc or Windows Media MetaServices API to name the folder "movie title (year)" so that Plex or Emby can pick it up
     - Determine if video is Movie or TV using OMDb API
     - Rip using MakeMKV or HandBrake (can rip all features or main feature)
-    - Eject disc and queue up Handbrake transcoding when done
+    - Eject disc and queue up Handbrake or Melton transcoding when done
     - Transcoding jobs are asynchronusly batched from ripping
     - Send notification when done via IFTTT or Pushbullet
   - If audio (CD) - rip using abcde